 • A movie palace was added in 1930, marking the arrival of the “talkie” film era.

-Together, they reflect the dramatic shift in American entertainment from live stage shows to modern cinema, while today serving as the vibrant home of Arts of the Pamlico (AOP).
+Together, they reflect the dramatic shift in American entertainment from live stage shows to modern cinema and today serve as the vibrant home of Arts of the Pamlico (AOP).

 The Vaudeville Era (1913–Late 1920s)